mzogheib/gh-actions-publish-test/README.md

     fix!:
     # etc.
     ```
-- Configure a workflow to publish to NPM after `release-please` has created the release
+- Create a workflow to publish to NPM after a release has created the release
-  - Done in the same workflow as above
+  - Can be done in the same workflow as above or a new one

 ### GitHub settings